 Blue Ribbon Chewy Molasses Ginger Cookies are chewy and dense and not cakey at all.
 I’d rather have no cookie than a cookie that is cakey.

 To dress the cookies up even more, they are super cute dipped in chocolate then sprinkles or colored sugar.
-Being completely transparent here, I love the look of the sprinkles and sugar, but I don’t love to taste or texture.
-One tip that I do when serving these Chewy Molasses Ginger Cookies at parties, is dip some, dip and sprinkle some, and I leave some plain.
+Being completely transparent here, I love the look of the sprinkles and sugar.
+However, I don’t love the taste or texture of sprinkles.
+One tip that I do when serving these Chewy Molasses Ginger Cookies at parties is dip part of the cookies, dip and sprinkle some, and I leave some plain.
 This way everyone can choose their favorite.
-As well, by dipping and coating some of them in sprinkles, they look super cute and festive on the dessert able and really dress it up.
+As well, by dipping and coating some of them in sprinkles, they look super cute and festive on the dessert table and really dress it up.

 Another option you can do is instead of dipping the cookies in white chocolate, you can mix in 1 cup white chocolate chips into the dough.
 They look like a reverse chocolate chip cookie this way with the dark cookie and light chips rather than the light cookie and dark chips.

 I shared a lot of tips for baking cookies in this recipe for Pretzel Oatmeal Chocolate Chip Cookies, click over for all the tips and hints.

 Perfectly flavored, Blue Ribbon Chewy Molasses Ginger Cookies have a snap from the sugar on the outside but are soft, luscious, and chewy on the inside.